dolbyio-samples/rts-app-react-publisher-viewer/README.md

 # rts-app-react-publisher-viewer

 A sample app to showcase the capabilities of Dolby.io's Real Time Streaming (RTS) SDK and how it can be used to design solutions that require ultra low latency (sub 500ms).
+You can read more about this offering from Dolby.io [here](https://dolby.io/products/real-time-streaming/).

 ## Prerequisites

 In order to run this demo, you will need a Dolby.io account.
 If you don't already have one, you can create one on [our website](https://dashboard.dolby.io).

+## Features

+- Publish and view streams.
+- Invite viewers to watch your stream.
+- Mute audio and video both as publisher and viewer.
+- Screen sharing.
+- Publish with simulcast (only on chrome).
+- Microphone and camera device selection.
+- Resolution, bandwidth, codec and bitrate selection.
+- Observing stream statistics.

+## Project roadmap

+In the next iterations, the following features will be added

+- [ ] Ability to stream from 2+ sources.
+- [ ] Ability to have multiple publishers.
+- [ ] Grid layout for Video sources.
+- [ ] Recording your streams.
+- [ ] Chromecast support.
+- [ ] Picture in Picture Support.
+- [ ] Ability to see stats for each individual source.
+- [ ] Improved simulcast stats for the publisher.

 ## Project structure

 This project is setup as a yarn based nx-managed monorepo, and contains the following

 - Publisher app (under `apps/publisher`)
-- Viewer/subscriber app (under `apps/subscriber`)
+- Viewer/subscriber app (under `apps/viewer`)
 - Tests (under `tests/*` )
 - Shared components/hooks (under `libs/*`)
-- Storybook stories (under `.storybook/*`)
+- Storybook stories (under `.apps/stories/*`)

 The Millicast solution is broken down into 2 parts - the publisher (or the broadcaster) and the subscriber (or the viewer).
 This repository contains sample code for both parts.